top of page

 CIRCLE FOUNDATION FOR THE ARTS

-Circle Foundation of the Arts Featured Artist
+Circle Foundation of the Arts Featured Artist Award

 Gayle Printz is named “Artist of the Month” by Circle Foundation For The Arts and invited to Publish in the Invitation Only Publication of Spotlight ~ Contemporary Art Magazine, which is “Published in France, Printed in Europe, Distributed Internationally both online and in print.”